namhh5820/python_code_101/README.md

 To get the containers running, build the images and then start the services:

-$ docker-compose build
-$ docker-compose up -d
+$ docker-compose up --build -d